chef-boneyard/chef-rfc/new/rfc020-chef-12-attributes-changes.md

 Also likely aliased to `node.remove_default`

-This function would return the computed value of the key being deleted.
+This function would return the computed value of the key being deleted for the specified precedence level.

 #### Examples